 Optional: Column to associate this rule with.

-The SQL can include reference to another table using expression subqueries.
+The SQL expression can include a reference to another table using expression subqueries.

 SQL condition to use